COWBOY

 Cowboy Memorial

-it was really like, and who actually built the West as we know it
+what it was really like, and who actually built the West as we know it today."

 commemoration of the life styles that won the West.